-Lower division preparation for the liberal arts major in art: Aesthetics 5, 50; fourteen units carefuly chosen from lower division art courses to meet the stated prerequisites for upper division work.
-These shall include Art A-B, 6A-6B, or the accepted equivalents, and six elective units in art.
+Lower division preparation for the liberal arts major in art: Aesthetics 5, 50; fourteen units carefully chosen from lower division art courses to meet the stated prerequisites for upper division work.
+These shall include Art A-B, 6A-6B, or the accepted equivalents, and four elective

 Liberal arts major (upper division): Twenty-four upper division units.
-These shall include Art 112A, 115A-115B, 152A, 195, or the accepted equivalent; Aesthetics 150.
+These shall include Art 112A, 115A-115B, 152A, 195, or the accepted

-It is recommended that the students in meeting degree requirements and in choosing free electives, select from the following courses: Anthropology 151A-151B; English 106A-106B, 107A-107B, 117; French A-B; History 4A-4B, 111A-111B.
+It is recommended that the students in meeting degree requirements and in choosing free electives, select from the following courses: Anthropology 151A-151B; English 106A-106B, 107A-107B, 117; French A-B; History

-For courses in Appreciation and History of Art and Fundamentals of Art, see Aesthetics, page 70.
+For courses in Appreciation and History of Art and Fundamentals of